When is it Safe to Return

 Follow official instructions, using battery-powered radios, regarding the opening of long term public shelters and/or disaster assistance centers.
 Remember, stay away from the coast until local officials issue an “all clear” reopening the area for you to return.

-Post Tsunami Field Surveys will also commence to measure wave impacts on land (horizontal inundation and vertical runup heights).
+Post-Tsunami Field Surveys will also commence measuring wave impacts on land (horizontal inundation and vertical runup heights).